State Pension (Non-Contributory)

 Rent Supplement is a payment that helps with the cost of your rent.

-Living Alone Increase is a supplementary payment for people getting certain social welfare payments who are living alone.
+Living Alone Increase is a payment for people getting certain social welfare payments who are living alone.

 Free Travel Pass allows people on certain social welfare payments to access public transport services for free.
 If you live on a specified island off the Irish coast you can access certain private transport services.

-Island Increase is a supplementary payment for people getting certain social welfare payments and living on specified islands off the coast of Ireland.
+Island Increase is a payment for people getting certain social welfare payments and living on specified islands off the coast of Ireland.

 Centenarian's Payment is a payment made to all Irish citizens and people normally considered to be living in the State on reaching 100 years of age.
 This payment is issued automatically to those who are getting a State Pension (Non-Contributory).